This probably isn’t the first time you’ve heard of Pilates.

 What you might not know, though, is that Pilates is also an excellent tool for injury rehabilitation.

-Here at Capitol Physical Therapy, our physical therapist Maya Drummond is trained in Pilates as part of our sports injury physical therapy services.
+Here at Capitol Physical Therapy, our physical therapists are trained in Pilates as part of our sports injury physical therapy services.

-So what exactly can Pilates do for you, and how is it used in a rehabilitation setting?
+So, what exactly can Pilates do for you, and how do we use it in a rehabilitation setting?

 Let’s take a look and find out.